Model Context Protocol: The Open Standard for AI Integrations

 | Varies per API | Standardised principals: User Consent, Tool Safety |

-A decisive advantage is dynamic tool discovery: An MCP server can change its available tools at runtime and inform the client via notifications/tools/list_changed.
-The client then queries tools/list again and knows the new capabilities – without a restart or manual intervention .
+A decisive advantage is dynamic tool discovery: an MCP server can change the tools it offers at runtime and notify the client via notifications/tools/list_changed.
+The client then calls tools/list again and immediately knows the new capabilities – no restart or manual intervention required .

-Additionally, the client and server negotiate their capabilities when establishing a connection: Which primitives are supported?
+On top of that, client and server negotiate their capabilities when the connection is established: which primitives are supported?
 Which protocol version?
-This handshake procedure makes MCP connections more robust and future-proof than rigid API contracts .
+This handshake makes MCP connections more robust and future-proof than rigid API contracts .

 1.3.
 Who developed MCP and who supports it?

-Short answer: Anthropic developed MCP and published it as an open standard.
-The protocol is now supported by Microsoft (VS Code, GitHub Copilot), Google (Gemini CLI), Block, Amazon and numerous tool developers; for OpenAI/ChatGPT, the scope of MCP currently depends on the plan, mode, and use case .
+Short answer: Anthropic built MCP and released it as an open standard.
+It is now supported by Microsoft (VS Code, GitHub Copilot), Google (Gemini CLI), Block, Amazon and numerous tool vendors; for OpenAI/ChatGPT, the scope of MCP currently depends on the plan, mode and use case .

 Detailed explanation:

-Anthropic published MCP as an open standard with the goal of replacing fragmented AI integrations with a unified protocol .
-Its early adoption has been remarkably fast:
+Anthropic published MCP as an open standard with the aim of replacing fragmented AI integrations with a single, unified protocol .
+Early adoption has been remarkably fast:

-Block CTO Dhanji R. Prasanna summarises its significance: "Open technologies like the Model Context Protocol are the bridges that connect AI to real-world applications" .
+Block CTO Dhanji R. Prasanna sums up its significance: "Open technologies like the Model Context Protocol are the bridges that connect AI to real-world applications" .

-The complete specification, all SDKs, and the reference servers are available at github.com/modelcontextprotocol under an open licence .
-The community can contribute directly to its further development.
+The full specification, all SDKs and the reference servers are available at github.com/modelcontextprotocol under an open licence , and the community can contribute directly to its development.

 1.4.
 What does the "USB-C for AI" analogy mean?

-Short answer: Just as USB-C provides a universal connection for devices, MCP creates a universal standard for AI integrations – one protocol instead of many proprietary adapters .
+Short answer: Just as USB-C gives devices a universal connection, MCP gives AI integrations a universal standard – one protocol in place of many proprietary adapters .

 Detailed explanation:

-The official MCP introduction describes it like this: "Think of MCP like a USB-C port for AI applications" .
-The analogy works on several levels:
+The official MCP introduction puts it like this: "Think of MCP like a USB-C port for AI applications" .
+The analogy holds on several levels:

 | USB-C | MCP |